 Happy Tuesday, guys!

-Admittedly I’m a little nervous to hit “publish” on this because I think it’s probably one of the most debated topics out there right now in the field of health, but based on what I’ve been hearing from you guys lately, I thought now was the right time to publish on this!
+Admittedly I’m a little nervous to hit “publish” on this because I think it’s probably one of the most debated topics out there right now (also, I’m not an expert and I’m not claiming to be), but based on what I’ve been hearing from you guys lately, I thought now was the right time to publish on this!

 THANK YOU by the way, so much, for many positive responses on my “How I’m Detoxing in the New Year” post, I hope you like today’s just as much! ❤